siberoloji/siberoloji.github.io/content/en/blog/engineering/SoftwareEngineering/virtualization/2024-10-18-proxmox-must-know-powerful-open-source-virtualization-solution.md

-In this blog post, we will explore Proxmox in detail, discussing its features, benefits, use cases, and how it stacks up against other virtualization platforms.
+In this article, we will explore Proxmox in detail, discussing its features, benefits, use cases, and how it stacks up against other virtualization platforms.
 We’ll also touch on how Proxmox is helping organizations manage their IT infrastructure more efficiently and securely.